CosVVeLL/sicp/doc/Chapter 2/Exercise 2.64.md

 ## [Chapter 2](../index.md#2-Building-Abstractions-with-Data)

-### Exercise 2.63
+### Exercise 2.64

-wing procedure `list->tree` converts an ordered list to a balanced binary tree.
+The following procedure `list->tree` converts an ordered list to a balanced binary tree.
 The helper procedure `partial-tree` takes as arguments an integer _n_ and list of at least _n_ elements and constructs a balanced tree containing the first _n_ elements of the list.
 The result returned by `partial-tree` is a pair (formed with `cons`) whose `car` is the constructed tree and whose `cdr` is the list of elements not included in the tree.

 ```scheme
 (define (list->tree elements)